OpenAstroTech/OpenAstroFirmware/README.md

 <h3 align="center">OpenAstroFirmware</h3>

   <p align="center">
     Official Firmware for DIY astronomical telescope mounts.
-This firmware is the 2.x successor of the [OpenAstroTracker-Firmware](https://github.com/OpenAstroTech/OpenAstroTracker-Firmware).
+This firmware is the 2.x successor of the <a href="https://github.com/OpenAstroTech/OpenAstroTracker-Firmware">OpenAstroTracker-Firmware</a>.
     <br />
     <a href="https://github.com/OpenAstroTech/OpenAstroFirmware"><strong>Explore the docs »</strong></a>
     <br />